Up Close And Personal With The Mediterranean Diet.

 Number seven— treats, or sweet things, were very much treasured as a post-meal experience or a snack.

-The customs I observed and tasted abroad definitely had some similarities to U.S. food culture.
+While in the Mediterranean region, the customs I observed and tasted definitely had some similarities to U.S. food culture.
 One glaringly obvious difference however was portion size.
 Food was generally served in smaller portions, as well as beverages.
 However, when I was in Turkey, one man admitted to me that on average, he drank ten cups of black tea per day.
-I happened to have the same exact glass at home that everyone seemed to be using for tea in Istanbul so I measured it: four ounces (or 30 ml).
-So that is 40 ounces of black tea a day for that man.
-Is that more than you drink in coffee?
-I was offered tea in nearly every shop I stopped at, so I tasted many a tea and overall, it was not strong or very dark.
-So the caffeine content—who knows!
-But it certainly was a dominant traditiona all around the city of Istanbul.
+I happened to have the same exact glass at home that was used for tea in Istanbul so I measured it: four ounces (or 30 ml).
+So in total, that is 40 ounces of black tea a day for this man.
+Although each portion is smaller, in total, is that amount of tea actually more than you drink in coffee?!
+Depending on your level of addiction…it can vary right?

-So the question still burns: Are Americans’ food and beverage patterns really that different than those of Mediterranean patterns?
+So the question still burns: Are Americans’ food and beverage patterns (and ingredients) really that different than those of Mediterranean patterns?
 If you want to know about sweets, one thing is for sure—ice cream and gelato were very popular in all four of the countries I visited.
-There was an impressive amount of shops that offered frozen treats, or for example, in Lithuania, single serve ice cream products were placed in large quantities in a chest freezer, right in front of the check out line in grocery stores (in case you forgot to get it in the freezer section?).
+There was an impressive amount of shops that offered frozen treats, for example, in Lithuania, single serve ice cream products were placed in large quantities in a chest freezer, right in front of the check out line in grocery stores.
 My friend observed that the Lithuanian ice cream habit was as rampant as the American soda habit.
+As far as main courses, there was generally a vegetable or starch, an animal protein and a dairy product.
+I also noticed sunflower oil was the main oil used in restaurants, which was an unfortunate realization (learn more about seed oils here).

 Although five of the countries listed are non-European (the list is actually much longer if you click on the link), you can clearly see the trends.
-Ultimately, 15 out of 44 countries in Europe lead the top 20 chronically ill countries, globally (if you look at the next 20 countries following those, you’ll see that 12 of the those 20 are also European so, that’s 27 out of 44 that are the illest).
-Yet we are still proudly and perhaps recklessly concluding, that Mediterranean dietary lifestyles are superior to all else.
-Hmm…
+Ultimately, 15 out of 44 countries in Europe lead the top 20 chronically ill countries, globally (if you look at the next 20 countries following those, you’ll see that 12 of the those 20 are also European so, that’s 27 out of 44 European countries that have the most chronic disease).
+AND YET, we are still proudly and at times recklessly concluding that Mediterranean dietary lifestyles are superior to all else.
+Hmm…and this chart doesn’t even mention obesity (more on that later).

-I could dive deeper into statistics but this blog piece is more about my observational data (which admittedly, is quite weak).
+I could dive deeper into statistics but this blog piece is more about my observational data (which admittedly, is quite weak…and is similar to almost ALL of those Mediterranean diet “studies” that, surprise, prioritized Caucasian men’s memories of what they ate, BTW).
 The moral of my travel story may not be surprising to you: every culture and every dietary lifestyle has its nuances.
 Some may have more beneficial, metabolically ideal foods and others may not.
 The bottom line is this: you have to figure out what works for your body and your mind.
-I hope none of us fall into the trap of any dietary pattern or trend until you try it yourself and have the proof in your own proverbial pudding.
-As a recovering vegan (I will elaborate on that in another blog post), if you feel good, think good, sleep good, poop good and your blood panels are good, then you are onto something great!
+Don’t let the headlines or shoddy studies fool you!!
+If anything, consider cutting back on refined sugar and ultra-processed carbohydrates.
+This doesn’t mean we can’t or shan’t ever consume a sweet food again (I hope no one falls into the trap of any dietary pattern that is so restrictive that you constantly feel deprived or experience FOMO).
+So until you try changing your own eating habits, the “proof is in the pudding” saying will only prove true once you complete your N-of-1 experiment.
+As a recovering vegan (I will elaborate on that in another blog post), as long as you feel good, think good, sleep good, poop good and your blood panels are good, then you are onto something great!
 Keep eating what you’re eating!
+But if there are consistent problems you are tolerating, think again, and try eating something different.
+Oh, and a quick note about behavior change: if you struggle with just the idea of making a change for good, remember to be gentle with yourself, wherever you may roam or dine.
+The world is a giant place and sometimes, “when in Rome” is just what you do.
+Since I love to travel, I do try things that are out of my normal home eating routine.
+A taste for me, is often good enough.
+I can “reset” my tastebuds pretty easily and quickly to avoid spiraling into a binge of sweets for months on end.
+But you may be different; you have to know your own triggers to better understand the best boundaries for yourself, when consuming certain foods.

 I’ll close this piece with one question for you: when you do indulge or venture into a food territory that challenges your “ideal” habits, what do you do to reset afterwards?
 And how do you know when it is time to reset?
 What sort of symptoms does your body tell you (or scream at you), when its had enough?
 And what is your mental body telling you?
 Are you feeling guilt?
 Shame?
 Dread?
+Hopelessness?
 These signs are way more important than the title of your diet.
-So listen up!
-Your body is the one thing that you can’t escape, for now at least.
+I can’t repeat this enough: your body is the one thing that you can’t escape.
+Positive change is always possible, just remember that you are your best expert when making a choice.
+What matters the most is whether or not you listen to that expert…

 Next